minimaxir/gemimg/README.md

 # gemimg

-gemimg is a lightweight (<400 LoC) Python package for easily interfacing with Google's Gemini API and the Gemini 2.5 Flash Image (a.k.a.
+gemimg is a lightweight (<400 LoC) Python package for easily interfacing with Google's [Gemini API](https://ai.google.dev) and the [Gemini 2.5 Flash Image model](https://deepmind.google/models/gemini/image/) (a.k.a.
 Nano Banana) with robust features.
 This tool allows for:

 - Create images with only a few lines of code!
 - Minimal dependencies, and does not use Google's Client SDK.